Clovers - Miss carroll

 English: Reading and Writing

-Clovers Class will use the book ‘Llama, out loud’ by Annabelle Sami to develop fluency of reading, increase their range of vocabulary and improve tier comprehension skills through a variety of question styles including oral work, written responses to questions and predictions based on evidence found in the text.
+Clovers Class will use the book ‘Tilly and the Time Machine’ by Ade Edmonson to develop fluency of reading, increase their range of vocabulary and improve their comprehension skills through a variety of question styles including oral work, written responses to questions and predictions based on evidence found in the text.

-For Writing, Clovers will be encouraged to use noun and expanded noun sentences, understand the importance of punctuation (capital letters, full stops and commas).
-They will improve their understanding of using and applying verbs whilst considering fronted adverbials.
-Using the book written by Floella Benjamin: ‘Coming to England’, Clovers will engage in writing stories based on fictional journeys and a recount of the author’s voyage and discovery of England.
+Using the picture book ‘Gorilla; by Anthony Browne, the themes of loneliness and friendship will be explored through illustration as well as text.
+Clovers will be encouraged to use noun and expanded noun phrases in their sentences, develop their understanding of the importance of punctuation (capital letters, full stops and commas) and will improve their skills in using and applying verbs whilst considering fronted adverbials.
 They will also be encouraged to think about prepositions (above, below, next too etc.) when writing sentences about scenes from the book.

 Spelling